SherG/cool-iron/blog/overcomplicating-things.md

 <strong>Pivotal moment example</strong>: This example comes from <a href="https://segment.com/" target="blank">Segment</a>'s journey to find the right product-market fit.
 Working within the framework of Y Combinator, their first product had failed.
 They had 6 months of funding left to find a direction.

 A team member floated a new idea.
-"That is literally the worst idea I've ever heard," replied co-founder Peter Reinhardt, "I have no idea how you build a business around that."
+"That is literally the worst idea I've ever heard," replied co-founder <a href="https://twitter.com/reinpk?lang=en" target="blank">Peter Reinhardt</a>, "I have no idea how you build a business around that."

 In an <a href="https://www.youtube.com/watch?v=l-vfn97QTr0" target="blank">interview with Y Combinator</a>, Reinhardt recalled: